strash/everybody-wants-that-line.nvim/README.md

 ```

 ## Contribution
 If you found a bug please [open an issue](https://github.com/strash/everybody-wants-that-line.nvim/issues/new?assignees=&labels=bug&template=bug_report.md&title=) or [request a feature](https://github.com/strash/everybody-wants-that-line.nvim/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).
-All contributions are welcome!
-Just open a PR.
+All contributions are welcome.